Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 Speech redundancy.

-Speech redundancy is verbosity.
-Verbosity can manifest itself in various forms, for example, take the form of pleonasm.
+Verbal redundancy is verbosity.
+Verbosity can manifest itself in various forms, for example, taking the form of pleonasm.

-1) PLEONASM(from Greek pleonasmos - excess) called the use in speech of words close in meaning and therefore unnecessary words:
+1) PLEONASM(from Greek pleonasmos - excess) The use of words that are close in meaning and therefore unnecessary in speech is called:

 everyday routine